MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-blob-storage.md

 |Shared Access Signature (SAS)| √| √|

 >[!Note]
->For the Azure Blob Storage connection of Dataflow Gen2, go to [Connect to Azure Blob Storage in dataflows][def].
+>For information about the Azure Blob Storage connection in Dataflow Gen2, go to [Connect to Azure Blob Storage in dataflows][def].

 ## Prerequisites

-To get started, you must have following prerequisites:
+To get started, you must already have the following prerequisites:

 * A tenant account with an active subscription.
 Create an account for free.